 How long do you shoot for?
 And will you start at my house?

 Yes.
 I will start at the brides house/parents house/hotel on the morning and finish a little after you both sit for your meal in the evening.
 Generally 11:30-12:00 until 6:00-6:30.
 If you would like me to continue until the first dance then lets talk about it.
 But a wedding day is far more dynamic today with Civil and Humanist weddings now accounting for roughly 50 to 60% of my yearly wedding work, and the times can alter radically, just let me know what you have in mind.

 What if I don’t want you to start at my house on the morning.

-No problem, I’ll start where you want me to, if you prefer I can call to the groom or start at the church instead, and perhaps you may want me to stay a bit later?
+No problem, I’ll start where you want me to, and perhaps you may want me to stay a bit later?
 Perhaps I can offer a better price for opting out of certain parts of the day?
 Call me.